 - Turn auto-promotion on/off

-Note: Making changes to your settings can result in additional optimisation time for your campaign.
+Note: Making changes to your settings can result in additional optimization time for your campaign.
 Read our New campaign performance section for more information.

 Filtering listings by status

 We'll automatically display active listings you're promoting, but you can view other listings to see their past performance.
 View each listing’s status by clicking the Filter field under Ad stats and settings.